DingqianL/DingqianL/README.md

 - 👋 Hi, I’m Dingqian Sara Liu.
 I am a Ph.D. in Economics Candidate.
-And I see myself as a financial economist.
+And I am a financial economist.
 - 👀 I’m interested in Corporate Finance, Behaviorial Finance and Natural Language Processing.
 - 🌱 I’m currently learning Deep Learning with text categorization.
 - 💞️ I’m looking to collaborate on finance paper.